-Section 4.2 describes how the ratio of OC and EC can be used to differentiate combustion sources of biomass burning from mobile sources.
-Figure 4-24 shows the actual and mean OC/EC ratio at Jerome Mack and Rubidoux, CA, and daily 24-hour PM2.5 levels at Jerome Mack.
-The OC/EC ratios at Jerome Mack and Rubidoux on June 22 and 25 were close to or above normal summer OC/EC ratios.
-Based on the above analysis, wildfire smoke started to transport to southern Nevada and the Death Valley area on June 22 and continued on to the LVV on June 23, identified by the increase in the PM2.5 concentration at Jerome Mack on that day.
-Therefore, the OC/EC ratio for June 23 would likely be higher than its normal OC/EC value.
+Section 4.2 describes how the ratio of OC to EC can be used to differentiate combustion sources of biomass burning from mobile sources.
+Figure 4-24 shows the actual and mean OC/EC ratio at Jerome Mack and Rubidoux, CA, and daily 24-hour $PM{2.5}$ levels at Jerome Mack.
+The OC/EC ratio at Jerome Mack on June 25 and 28 was above its normal summer OC/EC ratio; the OC/EC ratios for Rubidoux did not exceed, but were very close to the average summer value.
+Therefore, this analysis provides evidence the presence of wildfire smoke did influenced ozone levels in the LVV.

 Figure 4-24.
-Actual and Mean OC/EC ratio at Jerome Mack and Rubidoux, CA, and Daily 24-hour PM2.5 at Jerome Mack during June 22-25, 2018.
+Actual and Mean OC/EC ratio at Jerome Mack and Rubidoux, CA, and Daily 24-hour PM{2.5} at Jerome Mack, June 25-28, 2018.